How to Set Up Your Workspace

 Public channel

-When "Everyone at company_name" is not set to 'No access', everyone will have access to the channel internally.
+When "Everyone at company name" is set to either Writer or Reader, everyone will have access to the channel internally.

 Public channel with selected editors

-Notice how John and Iria have been made writers, while everyone else can only read the channel.
+Notice how the folks in the Management team user group have been made writers, while everyone else can only read the channel.

 Public channel with hidden docs